paritytech/capi/_docs/Types.md

 }
 ```

-We can put instantiate this as we would any other JS-land instance.
+We can instantiate this as we would any other JS-land instance.

 ```ts
 const accountId32 = new Uint8Array(...RAW_ADDR_BYTES);